KacpOne/PJATK_CODE/README.md

 # PJATK_UTP
-Code written for UTP classes in second year of IT studies at PJATK
+Code written for classes at PJATK.